Comprehensive Microscopic Theory for Coupling of Longitudinal--Transverse Fields and Individual--Collective Excitations: INTRODUCTION

 The remainder of this article is structured as follows.
 In Section \ref{sec:Hamiltonian}, we describe the basic quantities used in our framework and the nanostructure Hamiltonian.
 The Hamiltonian is separated into a nonperturbative term and an interaction with the field-induced potentials.
 This separation determines the treatment of the optical response and the electronic states of the nanostructures.
 In Section \ref{sec:susceptibility}, we introduce the four-vector representation and deduce the nonlocal susceptibility.
-In Section \ref{sec:Maxwell}, we present a formal solution of the Maxwell equations with vector and scalar potentials, which is given by the Green's function describing the propagated fields from the excited current and charge densities.
-In Section \ref{sec:SelfLT}, we explain the self-consistent treatment of the constitutive and Maxwell equations demonstrated in Secs.\ \ref{sec:susceptibility} and \ref{sec:Maxwell}.
-In Section \ref{sec:discussion}, we discuss possible applications of our LT formulation for plasmonics and photonics.
+In Section \ref{sec:Maxwell}, we present a formal solution of the Maxwell's equations with vector and scalar potentials, which is given by the Green's function describing the propagated fields from the excited current and charge densities.
+In Section \ref{sec:SelfLT}, we explain the self-consistent treatment of the constitutive and Maxwell's equations demonstrated in Secs.\ \ref{sec:susceptibility} and \ref{sec:Maxwell}. { In Section \ref{sec:RecRod}, we show the result of the numerical calculation of individual and collective excitations for a rectangular nanorod to demonstrate practicality of our formulation. } In Section \ref{sec:discussion}, we discuss possible applications {and advantaged developments} of our LT formulation for plasmonics and photonics.
 Finally, we present the summary in Section \ref{sec:summary}.